yuekaizhang/dynamo/docs/guides/cli_overview.md

 # About the Dynamo Command Line Interface

 The Dynamo CLI serves, containerizes, and deploys Dynamo applications efficiently.
-It leverages core pieces of the BentoML deployment stack and provides intuitive commands to manage your Dynamo services.
+It provides intuitive commands to manage your Dynamo services.

 ## CLI Capabilities